Dear Hammarskjold Parents and Students,

 Description: Provides an opportunity for students to practice skills learned in music classes as they perform jazz music.
 Students audition and may participate in several student performances.
-For 2019-20 meets on Wednesdays & Thursdays in the JMPAC or 1200F.
+For 2020-21 this club meets on Wednesdays and Thursdays in the JMPAC or 1200F.

 Requirements: In order to attend after-school Jazz Ensemble students must be enrolled in the elective class, Band.

 Advisor: Ms. Germanos

 Description: Hammarskjold Middle School's Junior Art Honor Society membership is chosen based upon application and character.
-The club is designed to promote an awareness of the visual arts, encourage the growth of creativity and technical skills .
+The club is designed to promote an awareness of the visual arts, encourage the growth of creativity and technical skills.
 Past projects include: murals within our school, participation in the Memory Project, and working on after-school art projects in 2-D and 3-D. For 2020-21 this club meets on Wednesdays and possibly some Tuesdays and Thursdays in room 1716.
-Max - 24 students.
+Max – 24 students.

 Requirements: Students must be in 7th Grade and fill out an application with a submission of 3 drawings to be reviewed for acceptance.